-The Company engages an external actuarial firm to carry out the independent reserve reviews under the oversight of the Actuarial function holder, and ultimately the Board.
+The Company engages an external actuarial firm to carry out the independent reserve reviews, and to opine on the reinsurance arrangements and underwriting policy, under the oversight of the Actuarial function holder, and ultimately the Board.
 The Actuarial function holder is responsible for providing a recommendation to Management regarding the adequacy of the reserves.
-The Actuarial function holder reports at least annually to the Board on the nature, reliability and adequacy of the Company's reserves for insurance liabilities.
+The Actuarial function holder reports at least annually to the Board on the nature, reliability, and adequacy of the Company's reserves for insurance liabilities.

-The Actuarial function contributes to the effectiveness of the risk management framework, particularly as it relates to policyholder obligations, potential exposures and capital requirements.
+The Actuarial function contributes to the effectiveness of the risk management framework, particularly as it relates to policyholder obligations, potential exposures, and capital requirements.
 Analyses performed by the Actuarial function include but are not limited to: